haier-iot/cloud-api/en-us/Account-NorthAmericanEnvironment.md

 - **Haier U+ OAuth**
-> Refers to the OAuth service provided by Haier Youjia, which requires the use of Haier Youjia account for login authorization.
+> Refers to the OAuth service provided by Haier U+, which requires the use of Haier U+ account for login authorization.

-Since Haier account has Haier Youjia account right at the same time, Gu can also use Haier account to log in under this kind of authorization service;Haier account and Haier Youjia account one-way interoperability, with Haier excellent home OAuth authority does not mean that Haier Group's business authority.
+Since Haier account has Haier U+ account right at the same time, Gu can also use Haier account to log in under this kind of authorization service;Haier account and Haier U+ account one-way interoperability, with Haier excellent home OAuth authority does not mean that Haier Group's business authority.

 - **Haier U+  Developer Account Login**
-> It means that the developer has an account system and wants to use the own account system to log in to the Haier Youjia platform.
+> It means that the developer has an account system and wants to use the own account system to log in to the Haier U+ platform.

-Haier Youjia provides inter-platform account docking solution, with standard OAuth scheme and application front-end scheme.
+Haier U+ provides inter-platform account docking solution, with standard OAuth scheme and application front-end scheme.
 This kind of docking method requires offline application process.
-If there is demand, it can be feedback in the developer community, or through Haier Youjia Business BD feedback.
+If there is demand, it can be feedback in the developer community, or through Haier U+ Business BD feedback.

 ### Application scenario
 **Account management**